-Last reviewed: June 2023
+Last reviewed: June 2024

-Next Review: June 2024
+Next Review: June 2025

-Teaching ar nd Learning Support

-Name of Setting Didsbury High School

-Type of Setting (tick all that apply) ✓ Mainstream ☐ Early Years ☐ Maintained ☐ Resourced Provision☐ Primary☐ Academy Special Secondary Free School □ Post-16 Post-18

-• dependent/Non-Maintained/Private

-Specific Age range 11-18

-Number of places September 2023 - 1 088 students on roll

-Which types of special educational need do you cater for?
-(IRR) We are an inclusive mainstream setting catering for children and young people with a wide range of needs who are able to demonstrate capacity for accessing the mainstream curriculum with differentiation and support. ers a specialism/specialisms in
+Teaching an nd Learning Support Name of Setting Didsbury High School Type of Setting (tick all that apply) Mainstream Resourced Provision Special Early Years Primary Secondary Post-16 Post-18 Maintained Academy Free School Post-16 Post-18 Specific Age range Independent/Non-Maintained/Private Other (Please Specify) 11-18 Number of places September 2024 - 1200 students on roll Which types of special educational need do you cater for?
+(IRR) We are an inclusive mainstream setting catering for children and young people with a wide range of needs who are able to demonstrate capacity for accessing the mainstream curriculum with differentiation and support.